RhamzThev/SImplyVoteParser/README.md

 ## Repository Status

 This project is no longer maintained and has been archived.
-Feel free to fork it and modify it as needed.
-For any new projects or updates, please consider creating a new repository.

 ## License